softwaresaved/ga_group_stats/README.md

 # Google Analytics (GA) website stats for a group of URLs

-Given a set of URLs in a text file, a list of GA metrics to capture, and a start and end date, provides the following reports for the given time period:
+Given a set of URLs in a text file, a list of GA metrics to capture, and a start and end date, provides the following website statistic reports for the given time period for those URLs as a group:

 * An overall, sorted summary of summed metrics per month
 * An overall, sorted summary of pageviews per page, including a list of